 From speaking to many hundreds of people about how a dehydrator has helped them, I would say that this is one of the best investments you can make if you’re aiming for an all-raw diet long-term.

-"Karen Knowler, The Raw Food Coach publishes “Go Raw!
-Weekly” – a free weekly eZine for raw food lovers everywhere, plus a fabulously info-packed bi-monthly raw food e-magazine with over 18 print-out-and-keep recipes.
+""Karen Knowler, The Raw Food Coach and Hay House author, publishes a free weekly eZine for raw food lovers everywhere, including recipes, articles and invaluable resources for anyone wanting to go raw.
 If you’re ready to look good, feel great and create a raw life you love get your FREE tips, tools and recipes now at www.TheRawFoodCoach.com"